NYPDK/TypeRacer-Python-Hack/README.md

 When the bot is running, you do not need to click on anything in chrome. (unless it is to close the captcha test if the WPM was greater than 100)

-Example video showing it running (default low WPM so the anti cheat doesn't make you take a test) https://youtu.be/Y_FDX8TQB0A
+Example video showing it running (pre-release build so it is a bit different now) https://youtu.be/Y_FDX8TQB0A

 ENJOY! <3